Interview with Raymond Isherwood

 Description

-Raymond Isherwood grew up in Watford and when at the grammar school he joined the Air Training Corps.
+Raymond Isherwood grew up in Watford and whilst at the grammar school he joined the Air Training Corps.
 His first job was at a government laboratory, which was a reserved occupation except for air crew.
 As he had always been interested in aircraft he decided to train with the Royal Air Force.
 He was sent to Canada and, on completing his training, came back to this country and worked with Transport Command.
 The Royal Air Force paid for Raymond to attend London University, where he gained a degree in chemistry and physics.
 He had postings to Cairo, Calcutta and West Africa.
 He was never on active duty but flew in Dakotas and Wellingtons.
 When Raymond was demobbed he returned to laboratory work, met his wife and had a daughter.

 Creator